raystack/dagger/docs/advance/overview.md

 ### [Longbow](docs/advance/../../longbow.md)

 Longbow enables you to perform large windowed aggregation.
-It used [Bigtable](https://cloud.google.com/bigtable) for state management.
+It uses [Bigtable](https://cloud.google.com/bigtable) for state management and SQL based DSL for configuration.

 ### [DARTS](docs/advance/../../DARTS.md)

 DARTS allows you to join streaming data from a reference data store.
 It supports reference data store in the form of a list or <key, value> map.
-It enables the refer-table with the help of UDFs that can be used in the SQL query.
+It enables the refer-table with the help of UDFs which can be used in the SQL query.